SteveClement/NC3-LU/content/projects.md

 ### Security Assurance Evaluation Monitoring System 🆕

-Provide a real-time monitoring of the level of security assurance of an IT infrastructure.
+Provide a real-time monitoring of the security assurance level of an IT infrastructure.

 [More information](https://github.com/scandale-project)